 The House Championships were introduced in 2017 when, for the first time in our history, we have an even number of Boys' and Girls' houses in the Senior School, Houses are 'twinned' as follows;

 - Collett and Alliott

 - Hayward and Tee

 Throughout the academic year, the Houses compete, in association with their partner House and separately, accumulating points as they take part in House Music, Brains Trust, House Hockey, House Netball, House Rugby, House Tennis, Yeo & Pearl Cups, House Debating, House Swimming and House Reading.

 At the end of the Summer Term, the points from all the year's House competitions were added up and the House Championship trophy was awarded to the pair of Houses with the most points.
 Congratulations to Collett and Alliott Houses who are this year's House Championship winners.
 The House Championships are supported by .

-The points tally at the end of the year looked as follows:
+The points tally at the end of the autumn term 2018 looked as follows:

 |Sutton & Benson||191|